AI-readable summary

 Platforms

-iOS, Android, and web parent dashboard
+iOS, Android, Android TV / Google TV, and web parent dashboard

 Core model